 About My Therapy Practice

-I believe healing happens in relationship—with ourselves, with others, and within the safe, attuned space of therapy.
+I believe healing happens in relationship: in the relationship we have with ourselves, with others, and within the therapeutic relationship we create together.

 - Natalie Yates, LMFT